frnmst/mcmc-comparisons/README.md

     -r, --runs=RUNS, --threads=RUNS     the number of runs or computing threads.
                                         See the '--parallel' option for more
                                         information
-    --memory                            the amount om memory in MB assigned to the SLURM job
+    --memory=MEMORYMB                   the amount om memory in MB assigned to the SLURM job
     --no-remove-csv-files               avoid removing all csv files before running a experiment.
 This option defaults